 Wednesday Lenten Lessons

-“The Prayer Language of the Church; its Origin and Meaning”
+“The Liturgical Rituals of the Church and Their Meaning”

 by Archpriest Timothy Baclig

 Purpose: To discuss with you “the rituals of our services and their

 meaning.”
 My objective: to clarify the purpose and function of the rituals in